 Under PRC laws and regulations, an arrangement or transaction among related parties may be subject to audit or challenge by the PRC tax authorities within ten years after the taxable year when the arrangement or transaction takes place.
 If this occurs, the PRC tax authorities could request that Lanting Huitong or Lanting Gaochuang adjust their taxable income in the form of a transfer pricing adjustment for PRC tax purposes if contractual arrangements among related parties do not represent arm's length prices.
 Such a pricing adjustment could adversely affect us by increasing Lanting Huitong or Lanting Gaochuang's tax expenses without a corresponding reduction in our tax expenses, which, in turn, could subject Lanting Huitong or Lanting Gaochuang to late payment fees and other penalties for underpayment of taxes.
 As a result, our contractual arrangements with Lanting Huitong or Lanting Gaochuang may result in adverse tax consequences to us.
-In 2016, Lanting Huitong did not generate net income from the contractual arrangements with our PRC subsidiary and therefore was not subject to PRC income tax.
+In 2017, Lanting Huitong was subject to PRC income tax at an effective rate of 15%.
 If the PRC tax authorities decide to make transfer pricing adjustments on Lanting Huitong's net income in the future, our results of operations may be adversely affected.
 In addition, if Lanting Huitong or Lanting Gaochuang generate net income from transactions with our PRC subsidiary under the contractual arrangements in the future and the PRC tax authorities decide to make transfer pricing adjustments on their net incomes, our consolidated net income may be adversely affected.